 Feed the annuals

-Blend for Annual Flowers (& Roses Too)
+Blend for Annual Flowers (And Roses Too)

-Rose and flower food (2 parts)
+2 parts rose and flower food

-Deadheading & pruning is sometimes essential for repeat or continued bloom, depending on what you’ve planted.
-Many annuals, perennials & roses need it to bring on the next flush of blooms, to keep them from getting too leggy, and/or to maintain good form.
+Deadheading and pruning are usually essential for repeat or continued bloom, depending on what you’ve planted.
+Many annuals, perennials, and roses need it to bring on the next flush of blooms, to keep them from getting too leggy, and/or to maintain good form.

 Clean the Flower Beds

 This is important: after you’ve planted your organic flower beds, don’t use pesticides.
 They don’t belong in an organic garden.

 Seasonal Care of Organic Flower Beds

 Summer is when your flower bed is in full regalia.
 Make sure it’s getting enough water whether it be from the sky, drip system, hose or watering can.

-Fall is clean up time and winter is sleepy time.
+Fall is clean-up time and winter is sleepy time.
 Flower beds take some work but it’s a labor of love.
 Done organically, it’s so much better for you and all the other living creatures visiting and inhabiting your garden.